ACTION ALERT: Stop the Proposed Dam on the Chehalis River

 Tips for public comment:

-Be respectful and polite in your comments, email, or letter.
+Be respectful and polite in your comments, emails, or phone calls.

-Get personal, share your experiences, and why you care.
-Personal messages carry more sentiment and weight which are more meaningful and can have a bigger impact on policymakers.
+Get personal, share your experiences, and explain why you care.
+Personal messages carry more sentiment and weight, which are more meaningful and can have a bigger impact on policymakers.
+To make this easy, we have included some suggested peer-reviewed and open-access scientific papers below.

 Suggested talking points:

-2024 saw the birth and death of three newborn calves (J60, L128, and J62) along with the loss of two adult breeding males (L85, and K26 - missing, will likely be declared deceased on the upcoming census).
+2024 saw the birth and death of three newborn calves (J60, L128, and J61) along with the loss of two adult breeding males (L85, and K26).
 The population is holding in the low 70s because there is not enough fish to sustain population growth.
 To ensure calves and breeding members survive, there needs to be enough fish to support growth.
 Constructing dams on critical salmon habitat will only further exasperate the lack of food, further risking the endangered Southern Residents.

 The Chehalis River is a vital habitat for wild salmon, including Chinook salmon, which are crucial to the endangered Southern Resident killer whales.
 Construction of the dam would inundate approximately 847 acres and extend 6.2 miles, leading to the loss of critical spawning and rearing habitats.
 This alteration could significantly disrupt the life cycles of salmon species, potentially reducing their populations.